 I decided this week to write about another recent proCFO client success.
-This is a case study of how using a virtual CFO save the business and completely transformed the financial situation of this manufacturing business and saved it and the owner’s family from financial ruin.
+This is a case study of how using a virtual CFO saved the business and completely transformed the financial situation of this manufacturing business and saved the owner’s family from financial ruin.

 The business, which manufactures home security products, has been quite successful for almost three decades.
 In April last year, the owner contacted proCFO seeking help.
 His gross profit margin had been declining for three years running, lucrative mining camp work had dried up, the ATO was on his back about unpaid GST and his whiteboard for forwarding appointments was almost blank.
 Cash flow was awful, and he was facing a very bleak winter sales period.

 When the virtual CFO delved into the books he learned that the situation was much worse than first thought.
 The bookkeeper was totally out of his depth and the MYOB information was effectively useless.
 The phone wasn’t ringing and there were only four appointments scheduled for quotes to be done.
 The pipeline of work already sold would last roughly two weeks.

 Compounding things, it also became clear that the sales process was very basic; they didn’t track any metrics.
 They didn’t know how many quotes were done in a given week, what percentage of those were successful or what their average sale value was.
 They didn’t even have a formal process to follow-up the quotes.
 The salesperson refused to do follow-ups because he was “too busy doing quotes”.
 If things didn’t change, in a few short weeks he would be busy looking for another job.